ronitsingh1405/ronitsingh1405/README.md

 ### Hey there!
 I'm Ronit. 👋

+Having been deeply interested in technology, designing and AI, I aspire to be a web designer or an AI / Software Engineer after graduation.

 #### So what am I upto?

 - 🔭 I’m currently studying Computer Science at New York University Abu Dhabi, UAE.